adityaathalye/clojure-by-example/README.md

 - You have a working REPL now!

 - Keep the [Paredit guide](https://calva.io/paredit/) handy, editing code will require some understanding of paredit.

-### Java

-- Run `java -version` in your terminal.
-- If Java is not installed, please [download and install Java from here](https://adoptopenjdk.net/).
-Any version should do.
-- Once you are done, `java -version` should show you a Java version.

-Notes:

-- We have not tested this project with Java 7.

 ## Your favourite editor: